Story written by Vanessa, Mum to Sage and Liam

 I was just a teenager when I first heard the term, Neurofibromatosis Type 1 (NF1).
 It was mentioned by my midwife who informed me that my baby had a 50/50 chance of inheriting this horrible condition from her paternal father.
 She referenced it as Von Recklinghausen's disease, which is now known as NF.

-Needless to say, I was scared out of my mind hoping my unborn baby girl didn’t have tumours and defects.
-She assured me that once Hannah was born, she would complete a thorough check to make sure she was fine.
+Needless to say, I was scared out of my mind hoping my unborn baby didn’t have tumours and defects.
+She assured me that once Sage was born, she would complete a thorough check to make sure she was fine.
 I’ll admit I wasn’t well educated on NF1 yet, and her poor explanation of the condition did little to ease my mind.

 It wasn’t until my son Liam was born 15 months later, that the term NF resurfaced.
 Liam was not breathing when he was born and was rushed to Monash Children’s Hospital for treatment.